EthanZhu90/MultilayerBSMC_ICCV17/README.md

 Put the testing data to the folder './Data/moseg_dataset/'
 To prepare the data, you need to convert the images to 'ppm' format, and prepare addtional 'XXX.bmf' file.
 The example is shown in 'cars1'.
+# Optical Flow
+The optical flow I am using is pretty slow.
+To speed up, you are suggested to use faster deep-learning-based method.
+OR you can  directly use the trajectory-generating methods.
+I will add it to my TODO list.

 # Code
 To run the code, check "runHopkins.m".